Amy Gleason: Acting Administrator of the United States DOGE Service (2025–present)

 In December 2024, Brad Smith, the founder of Russell Street Ventures, began advising Elon Musk on the Department of Government Efficiency.
-On December 30, Gleason rejoined the United States Digital Service.
-The following month, she began regularly consulting with Smith and Steve Davis on the Department of Government Efficiency.
+On December 30, Gleason rejoined the United States Digital Service; the following month, she began regularly consulting with Smith and Steve Davis on the Department of Government Efficiency.
 Gleason oversaw the transition of the United States Digital Service into the United States DOGE Service, including the agency's move from the Office of Management and Budget to the Executive Office of the President of the United States.
 She publicly identified her role as a senior advisor at the United States Digital Service in January.
 In the final weeks of the Biden administration, Gleason recommended three Digital Service applicants, including Luke Farritor.
 By February, Gleason was assisting officials at the Centers for Medicare and Medicaid Services.

 On February 25, an official in the Trump administration stated that Gleason had been serving as the acting administrator of the United States DOGE Service, though the Department of Government Efficiency was effectively led by Elon Musk.
 Gleason's involvement in DOGE's actions was not known.
 The beginning of Gleason's tenure is unclear; a lawyer for the Department of Justice told a federal judge that he was "not able to get an answer" on who led the United States DOGE Service prior to the announcement, but definitively stated that it was not Musk.
 On February 18, Gleason, joined by Kendall Lindemann, met with United States DOGE Service employees who joined the agency as the United States Digital Service.
 She was viewed by employees as a liaison between existing employees, DOGE employees, and other government agencies.

-Despite leading the United States DOGE Service, Gleason is not believed to be involved in its operations; her responsibilities were largely assumed by Davis.
+Despite leading the United States DOGE Service, Gleason was distanced from its operations; her responsibilities were largely assumed by Davis.
 In February, she was detailed to the United States Department of Health and Human Services and formally hired on March 4.
 That month, the Centers for Medicare and Medicaid Services stated that Gleason was leading efforts to modernize data and IT systems at the agency.
 Gleason's work involved modernizing Medicare and Medicaid.
 She led a plan to standardize data-sharing between the federal government and companies.
+Gleason later called for a larger federal workforce and greater access to patient data.